fntz/sirius/Readme.md

 + Template free — you may use any template engine or don't use any at all
 + MVC style
 + MVVM binding (view to view, model to view, view to model, etc)
-+ Build-in Collections
++ Built-in Collections
-+ Build-in Validators
++ Built-in Validators
 + Simple for customization
-+ Works for jQuery, Prototype.js and for Vanillajs
++ Works with jQuery, Prototype.js, and Vanillajs
 + Support html5 routing
 + Time events in routing
 + Log all actions in an application [read about](https://github.com/fntz/sirius/wiki/Logger)